helixml/docs/content/helix/private-deployment/runpod.md

 ```

 Replace `<RUNNER_TOKEN_FROM_ENV>` and `<GPU_MEMORY>` accordingly.
 You might want to update the `runner-id` with a more descriptive name, and make sure it's unique.
 That ID will show up in the helix dashboard at `https://<YOUR_CONTROLPLANE_HOSTNAME>/dashboard` for admin users.

+Then start runners from your template, customizing the docker command accordingly.